 With the new Government announcement, most venues are looking forward to hopefully opening back up this summer.
 The roadmap out of lockdown is long but looks bright as many organisations are already announcing their intentions.

-Customers expect prompt, professional responses regardless of situation or scenario.
+Yet in the mean time, ticketing companies are still having to work from home, follow protocol, obey restrictions and stay safe.
+Customers are looking forward to their summer and expect prompt, professional responses regardless of situation or scenario.
 It’s up to organisations and its managers to continue serving customers exceptionally.
-Ensure standards never slip if remote working is set to become a permanent fixture.
+Ensure standards never slip in this last stretch of remote working.

 Serving customers from home

 It’s presumed that any organisation with staff working remotely will already have considered its IT infrastructure.
 It’s imperative that all data and customer information is secure and accessed safely by trusted employees.
 Staff members should never work on their own devices, or leave devices unlocked and unattended.
 Your customers trust you with their data, and it’s your responsibility to ensure it is in safe hands.
 All employees should be given extensive cyber security training, so they have full understanding of their responsibilities.